xsh4n4/xsh4n4.github.io/src/content/notes/my-flask-app.md

 last_modified_at: 2025-08-17T16:21:31
 ---

-When I was playing **Sekai CTF 2025**, one challenge that stuck with me was called **My Flask App**.
-At first glance it looked like just another boring Flask file-read problem, but it turned out to have a neat twist.
-Here’s how I went from staring at the Dockerfile to pulling the flag out of nowhere.

-## Opening the Box

-The first thing I always do with web challenges is check the **Dockerfile**.
-That’s usually where the authors leave little hints.

-This one looked straightforward — install Flask, copy in the app, start the server.
-Nothing surprising… until I noticed what it did with the flag:
+## Challenge Overview

+While competing in **Sekai CTF 2025**, I came across an interesting web challenge called **My Flask App**.
+Initially, it seemed like your typical Flask application with a file reading vulnerability, but there was an interesting twist that made it more engaging than expected.
+Let me walk you through my approach to solving this one.

+## Initial Analysis

+Whenever I tackle web challenges, my first step is always to examine the **Dockerfile**.
+This usually reveals important details about how the application is configured and deployed.

+Here's what I found:

 ```docker
 FROM python:3.11-slim